 You can retire an allele identifier by clicking the 'Add' retired allele ids link on the sequence database curators' page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 Select the locus from the dropdown list box and enter the allele id.
 Click 'Submit'.